gatsbyjs/gatsby/packages/gatsby-graphql-source-toolkit/README.md

 }
 ```

-You can add a new (or override existing) adapters by providing you own implementations
+You can add a new (or override existing) adapters by providing your own implementations
 conforming to this interface:

 ```ts